What Should I Do with My Atrial Fibrillatiion?

 Everything and nothing.
 Dozens of conditions can be associated with atrial fibrillation (AF), but few patients have an identifiable cause of their atrial fibrillation.

-Non-cardiac causes include age, obesity, alcohol, caffeine, and hyperthyroidism.
+Non-cardiac causes include age, obesity, alcohol, excess caffeine, and hyperthyroidism.
 The older you are, the more likely you will get AF.
 Obesity not only put rolls of fat around your belly, it also ends up coating the heart with fat.
 Patients with more fat around the heart as seen on MRI scans get more AF.
-People who drink too much caffeine or alcohol are also more prone to AF.
+People who drink way too much caffeine or any amount of alcohol are also more prone to AF.
 Too little exercise and ironically, too much exercise in endurance athletes, can predispose to AF.
 President George H W Bush famously got AF while in the White House and was later found to have hyperthyroidism.

 What is the risk of something bad happening to me?

 There are two main things we worry about when patients have atrial fibrillation.
-The first is a weakening of the heart that we call a cardiomyopathy.
+The first is a weakening of the heart muscle that we call a cardiomyopathy.
 The second, which can be even more serious, is stroke.

-The weakening of the heart can occur when the heart goes very fast, in excess of 110 beats per minute, for weeks and months.
+Weakening of the heart muscle can occur when the heart goes very fast, in excess of 110 beats per minute, for weeks and months.
 The fast heartbeat is called a tachycardia, and the weakening of the heart in fast AF is called tachycardia related cardiomyopathy.
 Patients with this condition can fill up with fluid, a condition called congestive heart failure or CHF.
 Fortunately, tachycardia related cardiomyopathy will usually reverse and go away over a period of months after the heart rate is controlled.

-The most feared complication of AF is disabling stroke.
+The most feared complication of AF is a disabling stroke.
 Stroke in AF is caused by clot that forms in the left atrial appendage, which is like a windsock attached to the side of the left atrium.
 When one of these clots breaks loose, it flies out of the heart and can take a turn into the arteries that lead to the brain.
-The clot will plug up a brain artery and within a minute begin to kill a smaller or larger piece of brain.
+The loose clot will plug up a brain artery and within a few minutes will begin to kill a smaller or larger piece of brain.
 If the clot is small and dissolves quickly, it only causes brief symptoms of a mini stroke (also called a TIA).
 If the damage is persistent, it will cause a stroke.
 If a patient is lucky and quickly goes to a hospital where he is given a clot busting drug like tPA, or if a neuroradiology specialist can extract the clot with a catheter, the stroke symptoms can be fully or partially relieved.